cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 |        Create | 538.5 ns | 10.80 ns | 30.99 ns | 3.18 ns | 528.7 ns |  0.67 |    0.05 |    1 |
 | StringBuilder | 810.9 ns | 15.75 ns | 24.52 ns | 4.33 ns | 809.0 ns |  1.00 |    0.00 |    2 |

+For a complex string like a cookie header, **Create** improves performance by nearly 33%!
+Complex formats like this show that there is a lot to gain when using the **Create** method.

-While the `SetCookieHeaderValue` class provides a very great data point, its logic is rather long and complex, so I have constructed a simpler class to demonstrate the same principles below.
+While the `SetCookieHeaderValue` class provides a very great data point, its logic is rather long and complex.
+I wrote a simple class to demonstrate the same formatting principles.

 ```csharp
 public class Dog